 In the absence of FDRP mapping, the one-zone approach will be applied, where development (including development on islands) is prohibited in the flood plain.
+Development and site alteration are not permitted in areas that would be rendered inaccessible to people and vehicles during times of flooding.
+Development and site alteration is not permitted within areas of a floodplain regardless of whether the area of inundation contains high points of land not subject to flooding.

 The local municipality, in consultation with the County, Ministry of Natural Resources and Forestry and Ontario Power Generation or other hydro-electric producers, will include (where available) specific elevations in the zoning by-law below which development will not be permitted.

 As new information regarding the flood plain becomes available, these elevations may change without the need for an amendment to this Plan.
 The local zoning by-law should, however, be amended accordingly.